qntnt/select-a-from-grade/README.md

 Your team should present an entity-relationship diagram describing your design.
 Also, your project document should include a narrative description of the diagram.
-Please do not assume the underlying database system and do not map your design into relations – which is the task for Phase 2 of the project.
+Please do not assume the underlying database system and do not map your design into relations â€“ which is the task for Phase 2 of the project.

 ## Phase 2 - Logical Database Design and Normalization